Recent Blogs

 Case Two: Esther Transforms Disaster into Triumph (Esther 4)

-This chapter described one of the greatest crisis that ever confronted the Jewish people in their entire history.
+This chapter described one of the greatest crises that ever confronted the Jewish people in their entire history.
 The entire nation faced extermination in the Persian Empire.
-Satan had stirred up one his advocate, Haman, against the Jewish people to plot their extermination.
-Through Haman, Satan was actually challenging the power of God and had Haman succeeded in his plan against the Jews this would have been an everlasting reproach against God.
-This was spiritual warfare, evidenced by the fact that Haman actually sought guidance from occult powers through the casting of lots( a form of divination in those days) to determine the day the Jews were to be exterminated.
+Satan had stirred up one of his advocates, Haman, against the Jewish people to plot their extermination.
+Through Haman, Satan was actually challenging the power of God, and had Haman succeeded in his plan against the Jews, this would have been an everlasting reproach against God.
+This was spiritual warfare, evidenced by the fact that Haman actually sought guidance from occult powers by casting lots( a form of divination in those days) to determine the day the Jews were to be exterminated.

 (i) The Persian empire was completely changed in favor of the Jews;